Tax and accounting method

 Moving from RO to WFOE is driven by many reasons especially because as the RO expands, it becomes difficult to remain limited on what it can do.
 The tax liabilities of the RO may grow over time and the inability to issue a fapiao may become a problem.
 Furthermore, after conducting several market or promotion activities, the RO realizes the need to make a profit in China.

 After registering the WFOE and getting a business license, the RO employees can now be transferred to the WFOE with new contract agreements.
 Before that, however, the RO must negotiate with the hiring agency regarding the terms and conditions of termination.
 Finally, the closing or de-registration of the RO shall take place for 4 to 6 months depending on the circumstances.

 It is essential for businesses under RO to understand the full extent of WFOE management before making any decisions to switch.
 More often, ROs are established when venturing through the Chinese market and building a local network.
 This means that the switch to WFOE must be considered only when there is a 100 percent viability to do business in the long term.
 With that said, investing in WFOE requires confidence and experience in the Chinese market.

-If you want further assistance regarding the procedures and tax concerns of establishing a WFOE or RO in China, you may email us at [email protected] or call our offices in different China locations.
+If you want further assistance regarding the procedures and tax concerns of establishing a WFOE or RO in China, you may contact us or call our offices in different China locations.
 Also, visit our tax and accountancy page to see more details of our specialist services.